-This is lovely dense, rich torte… Not too sweet though, so it’s not overpowering if you ice it or serve it with ice cream or cream.
+This is lovely dense cake… Not too sweet though, so it’s not overpowering if you ice it or serve it with ice cream or cream.

 Instead of butter or oil, this torte uses the delicious, creaminess of avocado and richness of seed butter to provide the fats.
 Delicious and nutritious!

-Don’t worry, despite the unusual ingredients, there’s no taste of the hidden avocado and sweet potato when it’s baked.
+Don’t worry, despite the unusual ingredients, there’s no taste of the hidden avocado when it’s baked!

 - 2 tsp GF baking powder